sreegp/NYC-Bus-Delay/README.md

 # NYC-Bus-Delay
-What do we know about NYC bus delays and can bus delays be predicted ahead of time?
+What are the trends in NYC bus delays?